-Besides resolving the various microscopic domains within a voxel, we were also capable of observing subtle differences in component-specific relaxation rates.
-As mentioned before, this information is unattainable with classical multi-echo R_2 distribution protocols (Whittall et al., 1997), and its extraction leverages on the vast correlations across the full $(D{iso}, D{\Delta}, \theta, \phi)$ space (de Almeida Martins and Topgaard, 2018).
-We would like to reinforce that small R_2 differences can be observed despite the limited number and range of echo-times sampled in this work; here, the separation between R_2 -components is mostly driven by the excellent resolution in the diffusion dimensions.
-The measurement of D-resolved transverse relaxation rates may complement previous work on tract-specific R_1 rates (De Santis et al., 2016).

-At the cellular level, the translational motion of water inside the human brain is influenced by interactions with macromolecules and partially permeable membranes forming compartments with barrier spacings ranging from nanometers for synaptic vesicles and myelin sheaths to micrometers for the plasma membranes of the axons.
+- tissue, or replacement of myelin with free water.
+In the latter example, the proposed echo-times lead to an almost complete decay of the signal contributions from myelin domains, meaning that the effects of axonal demyelination would have to be probed indirectly by tracking a reduction of the signal fraction from anisotropic sub-voxel components.
+Besides resolving the various microscopic domains within a voxel, we were also capable of observing subtle differences in component-specific - 320 relaxation rates.
+As mentioned before, this information is unattainable with classical R_2 distribution protocols (Whittall et al., 1997), and its extraction relies on both the high dimensionality of our diffusion-encoding scheme and the sparsity of the $(R_2, D{iso}, D{\Delta}, \theta, \phi)$ space (de Almeida Martins and Topgaard, 2018).
+The measurement of D-resolved transverse relaxation rates may complement previous work on tract-specific R_1 rates (De Santis et al., 2016). - At the cellular level, the translational dynamics of water inside the human brain is shaped by interactions with 325 macromolecules and partially permeable membranes forming compartments with barrier spacings ranging from nanometers for synaptic vesicles and myelin sheaths to micrometers for the plasma membranes of the axons.
 The diffusion of water during the 0.1 s time-scale of MRI signal encoding is thus affected by a myriad of complex phenomena that are not explicitly accounted for in Eq.
 (2).
 Instead, we use the well-established approach of approximating the micrometer-scale water displacements as a distribution of anisotropic Gaussian contributions (Jian et al., 2007).
-The measured diffusivities may depend on the exact choice of experimental variables if the timing parameters of the gradient waveforms match the characteristic time-scales of displacements between cellular barriers (Woessner, 1963) or molecular exchange between tissue environments with distinctly different diffusion properties (Kärger, 1969).
-By augmenting our acquisition protocol with an experimental dimension in which the spectral profiles of the gradient waveforms are comprehensively varied (Callaghan and Stepišnik, 1996;Lundell et al., 2019), microscopic barrier spacings could in principle be estimated by explicitly including the effects of restricted diffusion in the kernel of Eq.
+The measured diffusivities may - 330 depend on the exact choice of experimental variables if the timing parameters of the gradient waveforms match the characteristic time-scales of displacements between cellular barriers (Woessner, 1963) or molecular exchange between tissue environments with distinctly different diffusion properties (Kärger, 1969).
+By augmenting our acquisition protocol with an experimental dimension in which the spectral profiles of the gradient waveforms are comprehensively varied (Callaghan and Stepišnik, 1996), microscopic barrier spacings could in principle be estimated by explicitly including the effects of restricted - 335 diffusion in the kernel of Eq.
 (2).
 Here we chose to minimize the influence of time-dependence by designing waveforms with similar gradient-modulation spectra.

 In the previous section, we mentioned that prolate $(D{\Delta} > 0)$ and oblate $(D{\Delta} < 0)$ diffusion tensors with $|D{\Delta}| < 0.5$ result in similar signal decays (Eriksson et al., 2015).
 In the absence of orientational order, diffusion tensor anisotropy is detected as a deviation from a mono-exponential signal-decay, which, to first order, is proportional to D{Δ}^2 (Eriksson et al., 2015).

-Consequently, the magnitude of D{Δ} can be easily determined at moderate b-values while the sign may require data acquired with b-values up to $4\cdot10^9$ sm-2 (Eriksson et al., 2015) and echo-times comparable to the ones registered in this work; currently, such acquisition parameters can only be achieved with a specialized scanner (Setsompop et al., 2013; Jones et al., 2018).
+340 Consequently, the magnitude of D{Δ} can be easily determined at moderate b-values while the sign may require data acquired with b-values up to $4 \cdot 10^9$ sm-2 (Eriksson et al., 2015) and echo-times comparable to the ones registered in this work; currently, such acquisition parameters can only be achieved with a specialized scanner (Jones et al., 2018).